nordeck/feedback-application/backend/README.md

 ## How To Use

+This application needs its REST port (default `8080`) exposed to the network where it is reachable from your clients, which typically means it's open to the internet.
+Because sensitive information such as secret tokens are exchanged between clients and the backend, HTTPS (TLS) should be used to avoid leaking those secrets.
+Terminating TLS is out of scope for this app; we suggest using a reverse proxy or ingress of your choice that fits your deployment environment.
+The appropriate publicly reachable address must be [configured in Jitsi](https://github.com/nordeck/feedback-application/blob/main/jitsi-feedback-plugin/README.md#required-jitsi-configuration) using the setting `config.feedbackBackend`.

 To clone and run this application, you'll need [Git](https://git-scm.com) as well as [Docker](https://docker.com/) installed and configured on your computer.